test voltage regulator

 However, if your tractor is a 6-volt system, the charging voltage will be around 8.

-Five Signs That Your Voltage Regulator is Faulty
+5 Signs that Your Voltage Regulator Is Bad

 Below are the five signs to look out for to ascertain the health status of your voltage regulator.